 From personnel to human resource management

-HRM-type themes, including 'human capital theory' (discussed in Part 2) and 'human asset accounting' can be found in literature dating as far back as the 1970s.
+HRM-type themes, including 'human capital theory' and 'human asset accounting' can be found in literature dating as far back as the 1970s.
 But the modern view of human resource management first gained prominence in 1981 with its introduction on the prestigious MBA course at Harvard Business School.
 The Harvard MBA provided a blueprint for many other courses throughout North America and the rest of the world, making its interpretation of HRM particularly influential (Beer et al, 1984; Guest, 1987; Poole, 1990).
 Simultaneously, other interpretations were being developed in Michigan and New York.

-Pages 22-25 provide a discussion on why HRM seemed to be different - and
+Human Resource Management, 4th edition provides a discussion on why HRM seemed to be different - and

 preferable - to personnel management but also examine some common prejudices against the notion of HRM.

-Activity 1:5 At face value, the answer is straightforward - HRM is
+* At face value, HRM is

 strategic, involving top management, etc. - but only if we accept the rhetoric of HRM